korisya/kensaku/README.md

 ## Implementation

-The node script polls for changes every minute and stores results in memory to determine differentials.
-Relevant information is reported to Discord channels.
+The node script polls `kensaku.html?mode=4` every minute and determines differentials.
+Relevant information is stored in memory and reported to Discord channels.
+Currently, a single script handles all of this.

 ## Setup